Savitar407/IcedShark/README.md

  # privEsc.bat
- - privilege escalation batch script that checks for unquoted service paths that can lead to a binary being placed in the corresponding directory allowing for a privileged user to be added giving the secuiryt professional access to a higher privilege level.
+ - privilege escalation batch script that checks for unquoted service paths that can lead to a binary being placed in the corresponding directory allowing for a privileged user to be added giving the security professional access to a higher privilege level.
 This is a very short program that i am working on adding to IcedShark.ps1 but i am having issues with searching for the unqoted paths due to the powershell integrated scripting environment.
 Any help would be appreciated.